Tina Kinirons - Interview Coach

 • Blog

-Answering competency-based questions with "I" not "We"
+Answering competency-based questions at a job interview with "I" not "We"

 10/5/2020